 The law prohibits people from posting and reposting certain content online.
 And if you post a political meme or satirical story on social media, the law allows anyone who sees it and disagrees with it to sue you and collect attorneys’ fees.
 That’s a recipe for political retaliation.

 Furthermore, AB 2655 forces large online platforms to become government censorship arms.
-This kind of coercion represents a deeply disturbing trend that the Biden-Harris administration has already engaged in, and it is a blatant violation of the First Amendment’s protection against government censorship.
+This kind of coercion represents a deeply disturbing trend, and it is a blatant violation of the First Amendment’s protection against government censorship.

-As a satirical news website that focuses on religious and political news, The Babylon Bee would be forced to censor itself and/or place disclaimers on nearly all its stories under these laws, which would ruin the jokes it is trying to make.
+As a satirical news website that focuses on religious and political news, The Babylon Bee would have been forced to censor itself and/or place disclaimers on nearly all its stories under these laws, which would ruin the jokes it is trying to make.

 ADF’s other client in this case, Kelly Chang Rickert, is an attorney in Los Angeles who regularly engages in political expression with the public.
-She would like to continue sharing political memes with her large social media following, but these laws threaten to punish her for doing so.
+She wanted to continue sharing political content with her large social media following, but these laws threatened to punish her for doing so.

 The solution to ‘misinformation’ is the truth

-Unfortunately, California’s new laws follow on the heels of more censorship that has taken place across the globe in recent months.
-Officials in countries around the world have often used “misinformation” as an excuse to silence speech they dislike.
+California’s censorship laws followed on the heels of other censorship that had taken place across the globe at the time, where governments used “misinformation” as an excuse to silence speech they dislike.

-In Brazil, for example, Supreme Court Justice Alexandre de Moraes recently suspended X nationwide because he claimed the platform presented a “real danger” of “negatively influencing the electorate in 2024, with massive misinformation, with the aim of unbalancing the electoral result, based on hate campaigns in the digital age, to favor extremist populist groups.”
+In 2024, for example, Brazilian Supreme Court Justice Alexandre de Moraes suspended X nationwide because he claimed the platform presented a “real danger” of “negatively influencing the electorate in 2024, with massive misinformation, with the aim of unbalancing the electoral result, based on hate campaigns in the digital age, to favor extremist populist groups.”
+Only after X complied with the government’s demands was the ban lifted.

 The idea of banning a large social media platform because it could lead to an election outcome that government actors dislike should be outrageous to all Americans who understand the First Amendment.
-But the truth is that California’s laws are not a far cry from what is happening in Brazil.
+But the truth is that California’s laws are not a far cry from what’s happening in Brazil.

 While stopping political lies is a noble goal, allowing government officials to decide what is or isn’t true is not the way to achieve it.
 And if we let officials decide who can or cannot make fun of them, both humor and robust political debate will fall by the wayside.

-ADF attorneys filed a lawsuit on behalf of The Babylon Bee and Kelly Chang Rickert challenging California’s unconstitutional laws because we understand that free speech is a core tenet of our liberty in the United States.
+In September 2024, ADF attorneys decided to file a lawsuit on behalf of The Babylon Bee and Kelly Chang Rickert challenging California’s unconstitutional laws because we understand that free speech is a core tenet of our liberty in the United States.
 The way to combat lies and “misinformation” is to promote more, true speech, not censorship.

 Because AB 2839—the law prohibiting people from posting “materially deceptive content” during election time—went into effect immediately, we asked a federal district court to put the law on hold.
 Less than a month after we filed our lawsuit, another district court ruled in a related case that AB 2839 likely violates the First Amendment.
 In light of that decision, California officials agreed they cannot enforce the law against The Babylon Bee or Rickert.